ral-facilities/datagateway-api/README.md

 building their own requests.
 It's great for gaining an understanding in what endpoints are available and what inputs the requests can receive, all from an interactive interface.
 For DataGateway API, the Swagger interface is designed to be compatible with the Python ICAT.
-More details on how the API's OpenAPI specification is built can be found [here](#generating-the-openapi-specification).
-An issue has been [created](https://github.com/ral-facilities/datagateway-api/issues/347) to ensure the Swagger interface remains up to date with the Python ICAT.

 # Running Tests